 - ✓ Obtain approval from the Faculty Mentor Team for the internship at least two weeks prior to the start of the semester - ✓ A minimum of 5-8 learning objectives discussed with and approved by your organizational sponsor are due no later than the second week of the semester.
 These objectives are part of the evaluation criteria.
 PLEASE READ THE INFORMATION ABOUT WRITING OBJECTIVES in this handbook. - ✓ Attend the scheduled internship seminars (4 total) and participate in the seminar activities (orientation, résumé preparation, job search and portfolio building). - ✓ Work the hours required to satisfy your commitment to the organizational sponsor and the hours required to earn the number of college credits.
-The typical CIS Internship awards 3 credit hours, which corresponds to 10 hours per week over 15 weeks (150 hours of work). - ✓ Maintain a reflective journal that exhibits effective communication, critical thinking, and problem-solving skills during the implementation of the information technology project. - ✓ Consider the internship a performance-based technology project and approach the development of the IT project as you would a "real" employment position. - ✓ Prepare a 10+ page report describing the internship experience including summary of internship, learning objectives, preparation in CIS, and an overall evaluation (sample reports available for review). - ✓ Obtain a letter from the organizational sponsor verifying satisfactory performance and completion of required hours
+The typical CIS Internship awards 3 credit hours, which corresponds to 10 hours per week over 15 weeks (150 hours of work). - ✓ Maintain a reflective journal that exhibits effective communication, critical thinking, and problem-solving skills during the implementation of the information technology project. - ✓ Consider the internship a performance-based technology project and approach the development of the IT project as you would a "real" employment position. - ✓ Prepare a 10+ page report describing the internship experience including summary of internship, learning objectives, preparation in CIS, and an overall evaluation (sample reports available for review). - ✓ Obtain a letter from the organizational sponsor verifying satisfactory performance and completion of required hours.

-- ✓ Present an overview of your internship experience to the Faculty Mentor Team and prospective interns. - ✓ Develop a resume and cover letter with the assistance of Haley Brown Coordinator of Career Connections
+- ✓ Present an overview of your internship experience to the Faculty Mentor Team and prospective interns. - ✓ Prepare an E-Portfolio (using the CIS From Shoebox to Showcase E-Portfolio Management System) to facilitate the job-search process.
+Develop a résumé and cover letter.
+Haley Brown, Coordinator of Career Connections, is available to assist you with this requirement.